Page 1: Biography

 Mariner, naval officer

-This biography, written by Denis Fairfax, was first published in the Dictionary of New Zealand Biography in 1996, and updated in August, 2012.
+This biography, written by Denis Fairfax, was first published in the Dictionary of New Zealand Biography in 1996.
+It was updated in August, 2012.

 William Edward Sanders, the only New Zealander to win the Victoria Cross in a naval action, was born at Auckland, New Zealand, on 7 February 1883, the son of Edward Helman Cook Sanders, a bootmaker, and Emma Jane Wilson.
 Billy Sanders attended Nelson Street School but transferred to Takapuna School about 1894 after his family had shifted across the harbour to live on the North Shore.
 He gained a love of swimming and sailing during school excursions to nearby Lake Takapuna (Lake Pupuke).
 On leaving school he was briefly apprenticed to a mercer before beginning a seafaring career as a cabin boy in the small coastal steamer Kapanui.